rndmerle/VueApp/README.md

 2. Implement Search Engine

     To implement Search Engine functionality similar to [MkDocs](https://www.mkdocs.org/user-guide/configuration/#search) which uses [Lunr.js](https://lunrjs.com/), but using [ElasticLunr.js](http://elasticlunr.com/).

-Similar to MkDocs, the search engine should make use of the Fragment URLs to direct to the appropriate result.
+    The Search Engine should index the text in the `.rmd` files as they are plain text, and direct result towards the `.html` pages being served using the iFrame.
+Similar to [MkDocs](https://www.mkdocs.org/), the Search Engine should make use of the Fragment URLs to direct the search result to the appropriate page and the URL fragment.

 3. Implement Dynamic Routing